Electron correlations in cubic paramagnetic perovskite Sr(V,Mn)O$_{3}$ -- Results from fully self-consistent self-energy embedding calculations: Computational details

+All dynamic quantities in SEET are computed on the imaginary time and frequency axis.
+Efficient representations for both imaginary time and frequency grids are essential for realistic material calculations.
+In this work, we use the compact intermediate representation (IR)~\cite{Shinaoka17} with sparse frequency sampling~\cite{Li20} for all dynamical quantities such as Green's function and self-energy.
+In IR, the grid size is governed by a dimensionless parameter $\Lambda$ that should be at least larger than $\beta\omega_{\text{max}}$ where $\beta$ is the inverse temperature and $\omega_{\text{max}}$ is the energy bandwidth of the system.
+Lower temperature and larger energy bandwidth would require larger grid size and thereby increase computational linear with $\beta$.
+Simulations are performed at temperature $T\sim 1579K$ ($\beta = 200$ Ha$^{-1}$) for SrVO$_{3}$ and $1053$ K ($\beta = 300$ Ha$^{-1}$) for SrMnO$_{3}$.

-Here, we choose the strongly correlated subspace to be local (in analogy with DMFT~\cite{Georges96,Kotliar06}).
-The strongly correlated subspace consists of transition metal $3d$ orbitals (split into $t_{2g}$ and $e_{g}$) as well as oxygen $p$ orbitals.
-Note that traditionally impurity constructions typically include $t_{2g}$~\cite{Pavarini04,Lechermann06,SrVO3_Nekrasov05,Nekrasov06,SrVO3_Taranto13,SrVO3_Tomczak12,SrVO3_Sakuma13,Tomczak14,Boehnke16,Bauernfeind17,Bauernfeind18,GW_EDMFT_PRM_Philipp20} or $t_{2g}+e_{g}$~\cite{Bauernfeind17,Bauernfeind18,GW_EDMFT_PRM_Philipp20} orbitals.
+We choose the strongly correlated subspace to be the local transition metal $3d$ orbitals (split into $t_{2g}$ and $e_{g}$) as well as the oxygen $p$ orbitals.
+Note that standard DMFT impurity constructions typically include $t_{2g}$~\cite{Pavarini04,SrVO3_Sekiyama04,Lechermann06,SrVO3_Nekrasov05,Nekrasov06,SrVO3_Taranto13,SrVO3_Tomczak12,SrVO3_Sakuma13,Tomczak14,Boehnke16,Bauernfeind17,Bauernfeind18,GW_EDMFT_PRM_Philipp20} or $t_{2g}+e_{g}$~\cite{Bauernfeind17,Bauernfeind18,GW_EDMFT_PRM_Philipp20} orbitals, though methods to treat entire unit cells have recently been pioneered~\cite{zhu2020ab}.
 In order to gradually improve our solution, we examine the effect of also treating the correlations on the oxygen $p$ orbitals exactly.
-In order to make impurity size feasible for ED calculations, we split the O $2p$ shell into two $2p_{\pi}$ and one $2p_{\sigma}$ orbitals, defined with respect to the transition metal ion.
+In order to make impurity size feasible for ED calculations, we further split the O $2p$ shell into two $2p_{\pi}$ and one $2p_{\sigma}$ orbitals, defined with respect to the transition metal ion.

-We solve the electronic structure Hamiltonian in a Gaussian \emph{gth-dzvp-molopt-sr} basis~\cite{GTHBasis} with \emph{gth-pbe} pseudopotential~\cite{GTHPseudo} and decompose the four-fermion Coulomb integrals into a combination of auxiliary even-tempered Gaussian for Strontium and \emph{def2-svp-ri}~\cite{RI_auxbasis} bases for all other atoms, using up to $6\times6\times6$ k-points in the Brillouin zone.
-Integrals are obtained from the open source \texttt{PySCF}~\cite{PySCF} package.
-Simulations are done at temperature $T\sim 1579K$ ($\beta = 200$ Ha$^{-1}$) for SrVO$_{3}$ and $1053$ K ($\beta = 300$ Ha$^{-1}$) for SrMnO$_{3}$.